 Ashwagandha is recommended for depleted, exhausted, and underweight patients, especially the elderly with cognitive problems (Kuhn and Winston, 2000; Castleman, 2001), but also people who have been ill for quite a long time.
-It is useful in improving sexual performance as tends to increase sex drive with it’s affinity for the reproductive system (Kuhn and Winston, 2000).
+It is useful in improving sexual performance as tends to increase sex drive with its affinity for the reproductive system (Kuhn and Winston, 2000).
 It is stimulates the thyroid gland, making it useful in cases of hypothyroidism (Winston and Maimes, 2007).
 With ashwagandha’s affinity for the nervous system and restorative action it has a role to play in cases of nerve damage and anxiety.
-To target the nerves, it may be applied alongside other nervine tonic herbs such as St. John’s wort, holy basil, gotu kola, and bacopa (Groves, 2016).
-Ashwagandha is one of the most valuable healing herbs we have in our materia medica.
+To calm and heal the nerves it may be applied alongside other nervine tonic herbs such as American skullcap and St. John’s wort.
+Ashwagandha is one of the worlds most powerful healing herbs.

 Science: It is the roots of ashwaganda which contain the withanoloids thought to be pharamacologically highly active compounds (Gardner et al., 2015), and ashwagandha extracts have been studied extensively using various model systems.
 The glycowithanolides have been found to exhibit anti-oxidant effects in vivo models (Bhattacharya et al., 2001).
 A study has been conducted that suggested the alkaloid and withanolide content of the herb was responsible for anti-inflammatory activity ex vivo (Chandra et al., 2012).
 Leaf extract of ashwagandha has been found to kill cancer cells ex vivo and in vivo models (Widodo et al., 2007), this paper was published in a higher impact American journal.
 Another study, found an extract of ashwagandha effective in reducing amyloid induced cytotoxic effects in a human neuronal cell line, implying it may be important in treating Alzheimer’s disease (Kurapati et al., 2013).
 Another in vivo model study found ashwagandha extracts have neuroregenerative effects in spinal chord injury (Nakayama et al., 2007).

-Overall Safety: Ashwagandha is safe to use and may be taken by the young or old, whilst pregnant or during breastfeeding with confidence.
+Overall Safety: Ashwagandha is safe to use and may be taken by the young or old.
 However, it is probably best to avoid use if the individual has hyperthyroidism because ashwagandha stimulates the thyroid.

-Dosage: If a tincture is used between 5-60 drops may be taken 3-4 times daily.
-Between 1 and 4 capsules per day may be used.
+Dosage: If a tincture is used between 5-60 drops may be taken 2-4 times daily.
+Between 1 and 4 300mg capsules per day may be used (KSM-66).

 Form: A patented extract called KSM-66 has become popular, which is very enriched in withanolides.
 KSM-66 is popular in scientific studies (Ambiye et al., 2013; Dongre et al., 2015; Choudhary et al., 2015).
 KSM-66 is extracted with a unique processing technology to produce a broad-spectrum extract enriched with withanolides (Ambiye et al., 2013), but the withanolides are maintained at the same naturally occuring ratio.
-This extraction seems to potentiate the action of ashwagandha (Ambiye et al., 2013).
-I remain a little skeptical that KSM-66 is preferable to traditional root powders and tinctures as I suspect that the extraction process for KSM-66 may change some of its pharmacological properties.
-It is certainly stronger, but the problem is this may cause over stimulation and insomnia in some people.
+This extraction seems to potentiate the action of ashwagandha and I have found it useful.

 Research on models